bhavyansh001/foodfusion/README.md

 # FoodFusion

-Welcome to **FoodFusion** v1.0.0!
-This is the initial release of our innovative food ordering platform that connects customers with a variety of restaurants.
+Welcome to **FoodFusion**, a full-stack Ruby on Rails app.
 With FoodFusion, users can easily browse menus, place orders, and track their orders in real-time, all from a single platform.

 ## Table of Contents